rajarn56/edgar-graphdb/scripts/README.md

 - `--yes`: Skip confirmation prompt (use with extreme caution)

 **What it does**:
-- Shows current database statistics (node count, relationship count, constraints, indexes)
+- Shows current database statistics (node count, relationship count, constraints, indexes, property keys)
 - Deletes all nodes and relationships
 - Drops all constraints
 - Drops all indexes (property, vector, full-text)
+- Clears property keys metadata (using `db.purgeDatabase()`)
 - Verifies deletion was successful
 - Idempotent (safe to run multiple times)